mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/15/Day-55/">March 15, 2017</a></small></div>
 <p>poll/ <strong>Only 24% of voters support the GOP health care plan</strong>.
-The Affordable Care Act, meanwhile, continues to post some of the best numbers it has ever seen, with 47% of voters in favor of it to 39% who are opposed. (<a href="http://www.publicpolicypolling.com/main/2017/03/only-24-of-voters-support-gop-health-care-plan.html" target="_blank">Public Policy Polling</a>)</p>
+The <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>, meanwhile, continues to post some of the best numbers it has ever seen, with 47% of voters in favor of it to 39% who are opposed. (<a href="http://www.publicpolicypolling.com/main/2017/03/only-24-of-voters-support-gop-health-care-plan.html" target="_blank">Public Policy Polling</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/14/Day-54/">March 14, 2017</a></small></div>
 <p><strong>White House tries to salvage GOP health-care proposal as criticism mounts</strong>.
-The White House has launched an intensive effort to salvage support for the Republican plan to revise the Affordable Care Act, even as a growing number of lawmakers weighed in against the proposal. (<a href="https://www.washingtonpost.com/powerpost/conservative-lawmakers-continue-to-push-back-on-obamacare-plan/2017/03/14/f7331e70-08aa-11e7-93dc-00f9bdd74ed1_story.html" target="_blank">Washington Post</a>)</p>
+The White House has launched an intensive effort to salvage support for the Republican plan to revise the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>, even as a growing number of lawmakers weighed in against the proposal. (<a href="https://www.washingtonpost.com/powerpost/conservative-lawmakers-continue-to-push-back-on-obamacare-plan/2017/03/14/f7331e70-08aa-11e7-93dc-00f9bdd74ed1_story.html" target="_blank">Washington Post</a>)</p>